"Isn’t design just prettying things up?" you might ask. Well, is a vacation just packing your clothes?

 Let's get one thing straight: a logo is not a brand.
 Your brand is everything about you - your reputation, your promise to your customers.
 It's what people think of when they hear your name.
 It pervades everything, and if you've developed a bad brand by giving poor customer service or selling shoddy products, no logo design in the world can help you.

 Having said that, most people think of a logo when they use the word "brand."
 It also covers the look and tone of your ads, the language you use in your content, and your interactions with people on social media.
 The more unified all these things are, the better people will understand who you are.
 Find out more.

 "The process of branding and marketing is like dating: if you want to find a good match you have to be honest about who you are.
 You can only fake it for so long."

 A website is as necessary as a business card.
 When modern consumers are looking for a restaurant, they're not picking up the Yellowpages (sorry, Phone Company).
 They're using services like Google or Yelp and, when they find you, they're looking at your menu and photos as well as customer reviews.
 They're deciding whether or not they want to patronize your establishment before they've even gotten in the car and driven to your side of town.

 Here at Glerin, we've been designing and developing websites since 1996 and know the value of not reinventing the wheel.
 For any solution you might need, we'll seek out software options that already exist before we start exploring new solutions.
 This not only saves you money, but headache.
-New solutions mean new problems which necessitate even more new solutions.
+New solutions often mean new problems which necessitate even more new solutions.

 We develop the majority of our sites on the open source content management system (cms) Joomla.
 Millions of sites the world over run on Joomla, including Leonardo DiCaprio's official website and Barnes & Noble's Nook developer site.